baffou/PhaseLAB_doc/docs/source/classes/ImageQLSI/methods/level0.rst

         <p class="title">Description</p>

     ``obj.level0()`` adjusts the offset of the image.
-More precisely. asks for an area on the image, the average value of which is zero.
+More precisely.
+This method asks for an area on the image, the average value of which should be zero.
 The method applies an offset to the whole image to satifies this condition.
-Many options can be speficy to tell how this area is selected.
+Many options can be specified to tell how this area is selected.
 See below.

     |hr|

-    Objects *vectors* can also be used with this method.
-The transformation applies then to all the objects of the vector.
+    Object *vectors* can also be used with this method.
+The transformation applies then to all the objects of the vector, with the same reference area.

     |hr|